decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting me learning of SQL and PostgreSQL

+## 13 Nov, 2024 (summary)

+Yesterday was the last day of me SQL and PostgreSQL 30 day learning.
+I have planned to publish a summary today, and so am I doing.

+I have been learning 27 days, that is, excluding days 16, 20 and 27.

+I have been blogging 24 days, that is, from day 4 to 11, and from day 15 to 30.
+Blogging days includes days when I learned not, for I blogged I had learned not.
+Should I say I can work systematically, regularly?
+Probably not.
+Room for improvement.

+I have red the preface and part I, and a small part of part II of the PostgreSQL documentation.
+Disappointing!
+How should I learn databases properly without theory?
+Need to step up me game.
+Of course, I have also red about various things on the net.

+I have installed 2 versions of PostgreSQL, that is, 12 and 17.
+Would venture a guess that in most cases, at least, it is a good thing to aim for the latest stable version of an application.

+I have created 1 database, 11 `create table`s and 11 `insert into`s, and 2 not so simple `select`s.
+I have encountered multiple errors when installing software and testing code.
+At least some of them was I able to handle.

+I have made 70 commits to the [repository](https://github.com/decision-making-mike/sql-postgresql-learning) of this blog.
+As of today, there are 7 files, that is, 2 SQL scripts, 1 shell script, 2 markdown files, 1 text file and the file `.gitattributes`.
+The SQL scripts contain not the aforementioned 2 `select`s, these you can see on the blog (days 12 to 15, [here](https://decision-making-mike.github.io/sql-postgresql-learning/#28-oct-2024-days-12-to-15)).

+What next?
+I think I will continue learning SQL and PostgreSQL, thus publishing on this blog.
+I feel I have enough to learn yet, that is, not to feel bored.
+But I am considering changing setting goals from "learn that many days" to "do this task".

+What will I learn in particular?
+The PostgreSQL documentation notices in Preface, on page xxxii, that "[e]very PostgreSQL user should read [part II]", and also that "[e]veryone who runs a PostgreSQL server, be it for private use or for others, should read [part III]".
+Those parts wish I to read, and that reading should I then blog about.

+I might also make a shift to data analysis, maybe even data science.
+But I yet know not how learning them could be relevant to SQL.
+And to analyze data I need the data.
+I would need to generate some (vide day 19, [here](https://decision-making-mike.github.io/sql-postgresql-learning/#01-nov-2024-day-19)).

+I still can not say I know basics of PostgreSQL and SQL.
+And I am not sure when will I be able to say so.
+After reading parts II and III of the PostgreSQL documentation?
+After crafting 100 complex `select`s?

+I wish to make me learning and knowledge more tangible, more measurable.
+I thus wish to focus on learning to solve any SQL problem, and to show it on this blog.
+Be this solving with the aid of official documentation, Stack Overflow, or what not.
+To do it, I should expect meself to have especial motivation.
+Solving problems was the thing I enjoyed the most during me learning.
+For example, dealing with an error.
+Simple input and output, we got errors, we got no errors.

+I need to think about all this.

+### TODOs

+1. New tables adding consideration
+2. PostgreSQL documentation continuation
+3. Some basic queries thinking about
+4. Further cluster and port relationship discovery
+5. `postgresql.conf` `port` and `cluster_name` settings setting and unsetting no `-p` and `--cluster` `psql` invokation results matrix preparation

 ## 12 Nov, 2024 (day 30)

 Interesting news when it comes to the manual port supplying problem.